olivegamestudio/OliveStudio.Results/README.md

 ## Installation

-You can use the NUGET package that is on nuget.org or adding this line to an **ItemGroup** in your csproj file.
+You can use the NUGET package named **Utility.Result** that is on nuget.org or adding this line to an **ItemGroup** in your csproj file.

 ```
 <PackageReference Include="Utility.Result" Version="*" />